AndyDick/plex-discord-bot/README.md

 };
 ```

-And update the `config\plex.js` file with your Plex information:
+And update the `config\plex template.js` file with your Plex information:

 ```javascript
 module.exports= {